Ethan88/VMF/README.md

-# VMF: Voluntary Monetary Fund Project
+# VMF: Voluntary Monetary Fund
 ##Crypto-economy in a box for you and [Dunbar's Number] of your friends.
 ###Things you'll need before you enrich yourself and your community:
 * one (1) entry-level coder